Decapitated/Godot-HTML/README.md

 ```
-⚠️ WINDOWS ONLY (Currently) ⚠️
+⚠️ ONLY TESTED ON WINDOWS ⚠️
-This is very early stages.
-Feel free to contribute.
+This project doesn't include anything that is platform specific.
+So there should be no issues.
-If someone on x64 Linux/Mac could test it, please let me know.
+If someone on x64 Linux/Mac could test, please let me know.
 ```

 # Godot HTML
 A GDExtension, using Ultralight, to render HTML.

 <img src="docs/images/WebView.png">